Rhythms of the Farm

 Magical Kenya 2021/22 Signature Experience: Life on a Small Kenyan Farm

-"Activity" at Olepang Farm is not merely about staying busy or filling your days with diversions.
+"Activity" at Olepangi Farm is not merely about staying busy or filling your days with diversions.
 It's about discovery, self-reflection and a deep awareness of your place in the world—all of which represent different things to different people.
 For some, the agenda might include nothing other than sitting on their verandah and staring at the long view, waiting for an elephant to wander past.
-For others, those looking for something more, Olepangi offers so many ways to experience the daily rhythms of the farm.
+For others, those looking for something more active, Olepangi offers so many ways to experience the daily rhythms of the farm.

 Scroll below to learn a little about how our days are spent and how you can join in with our team.
 Or CLICK HERE to open a downloadable file that provides an outline of a typical day.

 Begin each day with a morning yoga class or help the farm team milk the cows.
 Join us for bread making or the routine of arranging the daily collection of flowers — help gather the day's vegetables, herbs and fruit.
 Fancy a horse ride or a walk with the legendary Mr. Kariuki?
 Ease into the evening with a cocktail and sunset view.
 It's all up to you . . .

 This is more than simply flying in and flying out of a wildlife reserve for a few nights; it is a broader connection with Kenya, away from the busyness of ordinary city life or the rigours of game safaris.

 In the stables, experience something unique with the traditional method of cow-milking.
 We have our own small herd of pedigree Jersey cows, famous for the quality of their cream and butter.
 This takes place at 8 am and 4:00 pm each day.
 You are welcome to come along and observe on of the team, or maybe even have a go yourself?

 The milk you collect is likely to go in to tomorrow's ice cream, butter and homemade yogurt.